phalcon-orphanage/docs/en/reference/models.rst

     //Set the configuration
     $front->setConfig($config);

-This will define the default cache options for all the caches in the application.Moreover, if you are using ini configuration files you need to add the following section to setup the cache settings:
+This will define the default cache options for all the caches in the application.
+Moreover, if you are using ini configuration files you need to add the following section to setup the cache settings:

 .. code-block:: ini